notsage817/Data-Engineer/Data warehouse in cloud/Data warehouse.md

-# Data ware house
+# Data Warehouse
 ## Business Perspective
-Eg. A retail's data infrastructure
+### Eg. A retail's data infrastructure
-- customers should be able to find goods&make orders
+- customers should be able to find goods & make orders
-- Inventory staff should be able to stock, retrieve and re-order goods
+- Inventory staff should be able to stock, retrieve & re-order goods
 - Delivery staff should be able to pick up & deliver goods
 - HR should be able to access the performance of sales staff
 - Marketing should be able to see the effect of different sales channels